eisgroup/ui-render/repos/core/src/pages/eis/config.md

 ## The Pattern Driven Design

-The UI Renderer takes a conceptually different approach, unlike most UI frameworks you may be familiar with (ex.
+The UI Render takes a conceptually different approach, unlike most UI frameworks you may be familiar with (ex.
 Bootstrap, Material Design, AntD...).

-Similar to most frameworks, the UI Renderer provides `built-in UI components`, such as Button, Table, Dropdown, etc. - with different set of attributes available for each.
+Similar to most frameworks, the UI Render provides `built-in UI components`, such as Button, Table, Dropdown, etc. - with different set of attributes available for each.

 But instead of being limited to what built-in components can do, you are given complete freedom to mix and match different attributes within each UI component - or `Render Field`, as we call it.

 There are `transform patterns` you can apply to any component.
-This is the secret sauce that enables the UI Renderer to be both declarative and dynamic in nature, allowing `unlimited configuration`.
+This is the secret sauce that enables the UI Render to be both declarative and dynamic in nature, allowing `unlimited configuration`.

 ## Transform Patterns